BryanAdamson/ts-boiler/README.md

 Route:          UserRoute.ts
 ```
 Also, note that this code based is primarily function based, and uses camelCase predominantly throughout.
 We use PascalCase for model, interface, type, and enum definitions.
+## /src
 ### index.ts
 This is where the server logic is.
 Essentially, the entryway for the application.

 ### /configs
 This folder holds configuration logic for most third-party packages.
 Each package gets its own configuration file.
+It also holds the App configuration.

 ### /controllers
 The controllers for the application exist here.
 We try to make sure to follow a logical grouping for the different functions.